Valerian

 How does valerian make you feel?

-All the same, symptoms may include not only more headaches but also other brain-related issues, such as excitability and uneasiness.
+All the same, concerns may include not only more headaches but also other brain-related issues, such as excitability and uneasiness.
 Some people also report feeling more sluggish the morning after taking valerian root, especially at high doses — even if it helped them sleep better.

-Is valerian root good for depression?
+Is valerian root good for low mood?

 Can you overdose on valerian?